The Art of the Wasted Day forthcoming in April 2018 from Viking Penguin

 With her now classic books, A Romantic Education, Virgin Time and Blue Arabesque, Patricia Hampl has helped define what Booklist has called “the memoir of discovery.”
 In addition to her own books, Hampl made contributions as an editor and contributor to works defining and extending the understanding of autobiographical including the just released We Shall Bear Witness: Life Narratives and Human Rights.

 “If Patricia Hampl had written memoirs chronicling her days in New York or Los Angeles, her name would be on every American reader’s lips… Hampl’s prose is delightfully fluid, artful without being arty, ever attuned to ambiguity.
 She is, unquestionably, one of the finest stylists we have.”
 Dan Cryer, Newsday

-– Author of Four New York Times Notable Books
+– Four New York Times Notable Books

-– Nominated for the Book Critics Circle Award
+– National Book Critics Circle Award Finalist

 – MacArthur Award Winner

 Listen to the staged reading of The Florist’s Daughter from the Fitzgerald Theater in St. Paul.

 More from Patricia Hampl on memoir: Tell Me True: Memoir, History, And Writing A Life.
 Co-edited by Patricia Hampl and Elaine Tyler May.
 Click here for more information.